The Sitting Duck: Production

 The Sitting Duck was produced by Le Bureau in co-production with France 2 Cinéma, Restons Groupés Productions, Les Films du Camélia and Germany's Heimatfilm.

+The film was shot over 40 days in 2022.
+Filming took place in Paris, in the Île-de-France, on the Swiss border and in Germany.

 Release

 The Sitting Duck was selected to be screened in the Orizzonti section at the 79th Venice International Film Festival.
-It had its world premiere at Venice on 2 September 2022.
-It was theatrically released in France by Le Pacte on 1 March 2023.
-It will be theatrically released in Germany by Weltkino Filmverleih on 27 April 2023.
+It had its world premiere in Venice on 2 September 2022.
+It was theatrically released in France on 1 March 2023 by Le Pacte.
+Weltkino Filmverleih distributed the film in Germany on 27 April 2023.
+It was also invited to the 27th Lima Film Festival in the Acclaimed section, where it was screened on 10 August 2023.

 Reception

+Box office

+The Sitting Duck grossed $3.7 million in France and $228,220 in other territories for a worldwide total of $3.9 million.

+In France, the film opened alongside Creed III, Les Petites Victoires, The Son, Empire of Light and Goutte d'Or.
+The film sold 30,915 admissions on its first day, 10,668 of which were preview screenings.
+It went on to sell 153,715 admissions in its opening weekend, finishing 7th at the box office.
+At the end of its theatrical run, the film sold a total of 500,162 admissions.

 Critical response

+On Rotten Tomatoes, the film holds an approval rating of 79% based on 34 reviews, with an average rating of 6.4/10.
+The website's critics consensus states, "Isabelle Huppert's understated performance keeps La Syndicaliste's whistleblower story stirring even when its messaging drifts toward the didactic."
+On Metacritic, the film has a score of 50 out of 100 based on 8 critics, indicating "mixed or average" reviews.
+The Sitting Duck received an average rating of 3.3 out of 5 stars on the French website AlloCiné, based on 29 reviews.

+Fabrice Leclerc of Paris Match wrote, "This gripping thriller, a moral study on the mysterious strings of power and the CAC 40, delivers a successful indicment of the elites, never clumsy".
+Le Figaro wrote, "Salomé invents nothing new.
+But he depicts with great finesse the fight of a woman to regain her dignity and her honor".

-Le Point found the main character irritating: "An elusive, unpredictable, even eccentric woman with her kitsch look, her colorful outfits and her collection of spectacular glasses and earrings".
+Le Point called it a "fake thriller" that is instead a portrait of "an elusive, unpredictable, even eccentric woman with her kitsch look, her colorful outfits and her collection of spectacular glasses and earrings".
+Thomas Buarez of Première panned the film's performances as overly rigid and ultimately cliché.

 Reviewing the film following its Venice premiere, Stephanie Bunbury of Deadline wrote, "Huppert, who can convey an ocean of feeling with the twitch of an eyebrow, embodies this unassuming heroism so effectively that you hardly notice that a much bigger story has been allowed to become a blur".